 - Police: We did not have any issues in Kyrgyzstan with regards to the police.
 Once, when entering Karakol a policeman tried to fine us because of speed.
 We asked him for the proof (which he hadn’t) and after a while he finally let us go.

 - Border: Border crossing from Uzbekistan was straightforward.
 If you plan to stay with the motorbike in Kyrgyzstan for longer than 3 months, remember to say it at the border.
 So that the officials can give you an extended document.
 We did that in order to leave the motorbike during winter in Kyrgyzstan.

 - Roads: There is a lot of off-road in Kyrgyzstan, especially if you want to make detours to visit places.
-If you want to stick to asphalt, that is also possible, but you would miss a few places.
+If you want to stick to asphalt, that is also possible, but you will miss a few great places.

 - Petrol: Is of poor quality and perhaps because of that we had problems with our fuel pump, which needed to be replaced.
 Now we use a petrol filter to avoid any further issues.